 The Mechanics

-When you set a Target CPA, you are telling Google: "I want conversions at an average cost of $X." Google then evaluates every auction in real time and decides how much to bid based on the probability of conversion.
+You're telling Google: "I want conversions at an average cost of $X." Google then evaluates every auction in real time and decides how much to bid based on the probability of conversion.

 What Target CPA Does